Today I’m sharing all the things that helped reduce tears and helped us survive life with a newborn baby. This post contains affiliate links.

 - Chicco Keyfit Car Seat: We started off with an Eddie Bauer car seat from Target and didn’t realize what we were missing until we were gifted the Keyfit.
 It is so much easier to clip in and out of the car (so much smoother!).
 It is also lighter so its saved my arms.
 I’d also recommend getting a stroller that works with your carseat so that if you go out in the beginning and the baby is asleep in the car seat, you can just move the seat to the stroller and let the baby sleep.

-- Husband & Co Baby Wrap: I didn’t start really using our baby wrap regularly till Lincoln was two months old and I’m sad about it (although realistically I was too sore/in too much pain to have a baby up against my chest for the first six weeks anyway).
+- Baby Wrap: I didn’t start really using our baby wrap regularly till Lincoln was two months old and I’m sad about it (although realistically I was too sore/in too much pain to have a baby up against my chest for the first six weeks anyway).
 Once I started wearing Lincoln often (and learned how tight I should actually wrap him – in the beginning I had him too loose), it has been so helpful!
 He’ll take much better naps in the baby wrap and I can get so much done while he sleeps (other than sleep myself).
 Even if he’s awake, I can clean the house, or sit at the computer on an exercise ball (the bouncing movement is something he loves) and get some work done.
-I’ve tried this Husband & Co wrap along with a sling wrap and I much prefer the first (although it could just be because I’m not entirely sure how the sling wrap is supposed to work).
+I’ve tried a fabric wrap along with a sling wrap and I much prefer the first (although it could just be because I’m not entirely sure how the sling wrap is supposed to work).
 When I’m going to the grocery store or church I’ll tie on the wrap before I leave the house and wear it under my coat.
 That way, when we get where we’re going, all I have to do is slip him in.
 I’m planning on traveling like this when we fly to NH next week too.